AdobeDocs/workfront.en/help/reports-and-dashboards/reports/creating-and-managing-reports/filter-reports-time-frames.md

   </tr>
   <tr>
    <td role="rowheader">Last Quarter</td>
-   <td> <p>Displays hours where the Entry Date is a date in the quarter preceding&nbsp;the current quarter, where quarters are defined above.</p> <p>Note:  If your <em>Workfront administrator</em> has enabled and defined custom quarters for your system, the built-in filters for quarters are replaced with your custom quarter information.
+   <td> <p>Displays hours where the Entry Date is a date in the quarter preceding&nbsp;the current quarter, where quarters are defined above.</p> <p>Note:  If your <span>Workfront administrator</span> has enabled and defined custom quarters for your system, the built-in filters for quarters are replaced with your custom quarter information.
 For more information about enabling custom quarters, see <a href="../../../administration-and-setup/set-up-workfront/configure-system-defaults/enable-custom-quarters-projects.md" class="MCXref xref">Enable custom quarters for projects</a>.</p> </td>
   </tr>
   <tr>
    <td role="rowheader">This Year</td>